edgexfoundry/edgex-docs/getting-started/Ch-GettingStartedGoDevelopers.rst

 The open sourced microservices of EdgeX Foundry are written in Go 1.12.
 See https://golang.org/dl/ for download and installation instructions.
 Newer versions of Go are available and may work (as of this writing - although Go version 1.13 will work as well), but the project has not thorougly built and tested to these newer versions of the language.
 Older versions of Go, especially 1.10 or older, are likely to cause issues (EdgeX now uses Go Modules which were introduced with Go Lang 1.11).

-It is suggested that you create a set of directories for your Go work (including a /bin and /src folder) and set the GOPATH env variable to that directory.
-This will assist in getting your environment setup and makes it easier to understand how to find code, tools and 3rd party packages.
+For the purposes of this guide, create a set of directories for your Go work (including a /bin and /src folder) and set the GOPATH env variable to that directory.
+This will assist in getting your environment setup and makes it easier to understand how to find code, tools and packages.
 Specifically, and as shown below, create a 'go' folder with /src/github.com/edgexfoundry sub-folders.
 When you pull (see below) EdgeX code in from its repositories, add the repository folder under /edgexfoundry (in this example, edgex-go has been downloaded and its repository contents would comprise a new subfolder under /src/github.com/edgexfoundry).

 ::